sameeralam3127/Terraform/terraform-localstack.md

-## 🪴 Title: Learn Terraform with LocalStack — No AWS Account Needed!
+## Learn Terraform with LocalStack — No AWS Account Needed!

-### 💡 Goal

-You’ll learn how to:

 - Write a simple **Terraform script (`main.tf`)**
 - Use **LocalStack** as a fake AWS